How to File for Divorce in Arizona: Step-by-Step Legal Guide

 Step 5: Wait for the Response of the Other Party

-Step 6: File a Consent Decree if the Two Parties Agree to the Dissolution of Their Marriage
+Step 6: File a Consent Decree if You Agree to the Dissolution of Their Marriage

 Step 6A: Attend a Default Hearing

-You will need to file an application and affidavit of default to get divorced and send a copy of that to the other party.
-If the other party still fails to respond after 10 days, your divorce will push through.
+If your ex-partner does not respond to the petition, a default hearing will eventually end in your being divorced.
+You will need to file an application and affidavit of the default divorce and send a copy to your spouse.
+If they do not respond after 10 days, your divorce will push through.

 Step 6B: Go to an Early Resolution Management Conference

-Now, if your ex-spouse does respond and indicate that they do not agree with the terms set, the court may order the both of you to attend an Early Resolution Management Conference.
-That conference is supposed to help the two of you agree to the terms of your divorce.
+The court may order both of you to attend an Early Resolution Management Conference if your ex-spouse does respond and indicate that they do not agree with the terms of marriage dissolution.
+During the conference, the two will need to compromise and agree to the terms of your divorce.

 Step 6C: Take Part in a Trial